Oculus' New Update Adds Support for Embedded Dash Panels and Importing 3D Assets to Home

 Oculus has announced that its latest update of the Rift software, version 1.27, has started rolling out to users on the platform, bringing a number of new and exciting features to Oculus Home.

-In addition, Oculus has added support for importing user-generated content to Oculus Home, allowing users to showcase their favorite 3D sculpture and help to completely change the look and decor of their Home.
+In addition, Oculus has added support for importing user-generated content to Oculus Home, allowing users to showcase their favorite 3D sculptures and help to completely change the look and decor of their Home.

 Users can import 3D assets simply by dropping .glb files, which is the binary version of the gITF 2.0 file format, into the Oculus Home imports folder in your Documents directory and then place them into your Home.
 Full step-by-step instructions on importing models can be read here.
 Oculus also says they plan to release an update to its VR sculpting tool, Oculus Medium, later this month that will allow users to export their own 3D models directly into Home.